Introduction

 Project 1 (and other projects in EECS 281) will require you to parse command line arguments.
 These command line arguments have short and long versions (e.g.

-).
+-hand--help).
 Command line arguments can be specified in different order and some will have their own arguments (flags).
 For example, your program should support the following../ship -h

 ./ship --help